KU Leuven: Universities in Leuven

 The town of Leuven has been the seat of four universities, with the first one established in 1425.
-Since then, the organisation was abolished and founded again multiple times.
+Since then, the organisation has been abolished and refounded multiple times.

 Old University of Leuven

 The Old University of Leuven (or Studium Generale Lovaniense) was founded in 1425 by Duke John IV of Brabant, the civil authorities of Brabant, as well as the municipal administration of the city of Leuven, despite the initial opposition of the chapter of Sint-Pieter.
 For centuries, the university flourished due to the presence of famous scholars and professors, such as Adriaan Florenszoon Boeyens (Pope Adrian VI), Desiderius Erasmus, Johannes Molanus, Juan Luís Vives, Andreas Vesalius and Gerardus Mercator.

 After the French Revolution, the university was formally integrated into the French Republic when the Holy Roman Emperor, Francis I, ceded then Austrian Netherlands to France by the Treaty of Campo Formio signed on 17 October 1797.
 A law dating to 1793, which mandated that all universities in France be closed, came into effect.
 The old University of Leuven was abolished by decree of the Département of the Dyle on October 25, 1797.